holovser/autos/README.md

 # autos

 ## Guide
-For recreating a full functionality of the complete system, every microservice has to be started as a separate Maven project.
-For Catalog, Similarity and Creation microservice a MySql database has to be established.
-The create scripts for all microservices are shown below.
+For recreating a full functionality of the system, every microservice has to be started as a separate Maven project.
+For Catalog, Similarity and Creation microservice a MySql the same database has to be established.
+The create scripts for all microservices data sources are shown below.
 After that all microservices has to be wired with their data sources.

 The order of starting individual services: Discovery Server, All microservices except Gateway, Gateway microservice